 Management's first step is to identify the key businesses that make up the company, called strategic business units (SBUs).
 An SBU can be a company division, a product line within a division, or sometimes a single product or brand.
+Example (the SBUs of BZU consisting of the Faculties; Business and Economics Faculty; Science; Engineering; Arts ... etc.

-When designing a business portfolio, it's a good idea to add and support products and businesses that fit closely with the firm's core philosophy and competencies.
+When designing a business portfolio, it's a good idea to add and support products and businesses that fit closely with the firm's core philosophy and competencies